Skapsime/Basic-Banking-System/README.md

 # Basic-Banking-System
-The Sparks Foundation Web Development Internship Project : Basic Banking System A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+The Sparks Foundation Web Development Internship Project : Basic Banking System A web application used to transfer virtual money between multiple users and also record the banking transactions/ activities.

   1.Create a simple dynamic website which has the following specs.